lemotdesign/one-click-hugo-cms/site/content/about/_index.md

       Our commitment to safeguarding homes on the Gold Coast has been recognized with the prestigious AEMPA Pest Industry Award, crowning us as Australia's Best Pest Control Company for 2023.
     heading: Welcome to Conquer Termites Pest Management - Gold Coast
     imageUrl: img/angry-termites-on-the-gold-coast.jpg
-  - heading: What makes Conquer Termites great?
+  - heading: What makes Conquer Termites Great?
     text: >-
       Great Google Reviews and testimonials – customers like us!